top of page

 Accreditation

-Our accreditor DEAC has an “Online Complaint System” that enables individuals to file a complaint directly from the DEAC website.
-The complaint form may be found at http://www.deac.org/Student-Center/Complaint-Process.aspx.
-All complaints should be submitted using the website.
+DEAC has an “Online Complaint System” that enables individuals to file a complaint directly from the DEAC website.
+The complaint form may be found at https://www.deac.org/student-center/complaint-process/ All complaints should be submitted using the website.

 Written complaints must contain the following: